 I am an actor and spoken word artist with an extensive background in devised theatre.
-I have worked in theatre, film and radio, as well as appearing as a guest on various podcasts and radio stations.
-I love storytelling and the many different forms it can take.
-In the theatre, for example, I love building a rapport with the audience.
-As such, I also have experience in both interactive and immersive theatre.
+I have worked in screen and voice-over, and I am also experienced in interactive and immersive theatre.

-Credits include: Tour Guide in Hillsong Christmas Carols (Youtube streaming film), Futuretron in ground control (non zero one, Battersea Arts Centre Collaborative Touring Network); 2 in She is a Place Called Home (VAULT Festival), Head Librarian in The Paper Traveller (Wandsworth Arts Fringe; various); Woman (lead) in For a Black Girl (RCSSD, VAULT Festival, SPRINT Festival, The Curve Slough); Naya in i stopped…when (VAULT Festival), Miss Ex in N*GGA (Omnibus Theatre, Byline Festival), Medusa in Medusa (The Crypt Gallery), Maid a Milking in London Christmas Carols (SSE Wembley Arena), Spoken Word Artist in Bite Your Tongue (Hackney Showrooms, Talawa Youth Theatre) and Juliet in I Drink to Thee (University of Malta, St Peter’s Church).
+Credits include: Mawusi in I am Bird (UK Tour), Solicitor in Hiareth (short film), Tour Guide in Hillsong Christmas Carols (Youtube streaming film), Futuretron in ground control (non zero one, Battersea Arts Centre Collaborative Touring Network); 2 in She is a Place Called Home (VAULT Festival), Head Librarian in The Paper Traveller (Wandsworth Arts Fringe; various); Woman (lead) in For a Black Girl (RCSSD, VAULT Festival, SPRINT Festival, The Curve Slough); Naya in i stopped…when (VAULT Festival), Miss Ex in N*GGA (Omnibus Theatre, Byline Festival), Medusa in Medusa (The Crypt Gallery), Maid a Milking in London Christmas Carols (SSE Wembley Arena), Spoken Word Artist in Bite Your Tongue (Hackney Showrooms, Talawa Youth Theatre) and Juliet in I Drink to Thee (University of Malta, St Peter’s Church).

 MUR/MER – Sadler’s Wells